-This is by far the most common judgement leveled against Ouspensky by his critics.
+This is by far the most common judgment leveled against Ouspensky by his critics.
 This criticism is largely based on a misconception that the work must manifest through a moving/instinctive activity like dance or that a teacher of the work must, like Gurdjieff, be powerful and charismatic.

 In reality there is no perfectly balanced man.
 It is an ideal.
 Perhaps Gurdjieff himself came closest to realizing this ideal, but even he had his imbalances.
 Essence means being strong in some areas and weak in others.
 It is what makes us different.
-Some people are born with an agile moving center, and some, like Ouspensky, are born with an agile mind.
+Some people are born with an agile moving function, and some, like Ouspensky, are born with an agile mind.
 To some extent we all have to play to our strengths if we want to serve the work, because it often turns out that our weaknesses are also where our greatest strengths lie.

 We also need to remember that the fourth way is not a way of dance, or of art, or of any other activity.
 It is a way of understanding.
 And if you read The Fourth Way, certainly still the best group of lectures by Ouspensky, what you find is not an intellectual expounding ideas, but rather a man who understands the difficulties and complexities of inner work who tries his best to bring his students around to the necessity of effort.
-In other words, a man who knows the work from the inside, and understands its difficulties because he has experienced those difficulties himself.
+In other words, a man who knows the work from the inside, a man who understands its difficulties because he has experienced those difficulties himself.
 It is a book that can only be appreciated when we begin to try to make those same efforts.

-From all accounts Ouspensky was not charismatic, at least not as charismatic as Gurdjieff, still he must have had something to have been able to attract so many students.
-We must careful not to mistake charisma for consciousness.
+From all accounts Ouspensky was not charismatic, at least not as charismatic as Gurdjieff, still, he must have had something to have been able to attract so many students.
+We must careful not to mistake charisma for higher consciousness.
 (Here I am defining charisma in the ordinary, popular sense, as one who arouses fervent devotion and enthusiasm, not in the theological sense of possessing the power to perform miracles.)
 There are many politicians and performers in everyday life who possess the power to attract a fervent group of devoted followers who clearly have no grasp or experience of higher centers.
-Consciousness may manifest in a charismatic essence, as was the case with Gurdjieff, but a charismatic personality is not evidence of higher consciousness, and the lack of a charismatic personality is not evidence that higher consciousness is lacking.
+Higher centers may manifest in a charismatic essence, as was the case with Gurdjieff, but a charismatic personality is not evidence of higher consciousness, and the lack of a charismatic personality is not evidence that higher consciousness is lacking.

 That Ouspensky only repeated Gurdjieff’s ideas, that he no original ideas of his own.